What You Didn't Know About Michael Martin Murphey's 'Wildfire'

-In 1975, singer and songwriter, Michael Martin Murphey released his biggest chart-topping hit, “Wildfire,” a haunting folk ballad that had fans calling “Wildfire” like the song’s chorus, while also listening closely to the lyrics to unravel the story of the young girl and her pony tragically lost in a blizzard.
+In 1975, singer and songwriter, Michael Martin Murphey's "Wildfire" became his biggest chart-topping hit.
+The haunting folk ballad that had fans calling “Wildfire” like the song’s chorus, while also listening closely to the lyrics to unravel the story of the young girl and her pony tragically lost in a blizzard.
 As the song climbed to the top of Billboard’s Adult Contemporary Chart and peaked at #3 on the Billboard Top 100, fans became obsessed with the tune and the story of Wildfire.
 How the song came to be is almost as interesting as the ghost story it tells.
-Here is what you didn’t know about “Wildfire”.
+Here is what you didn’t know about Michael Martin Murphey's “Wildfire”.

 Murphey admits that he had often heard stories from his grandfather of Native American ghost horse legends.
 Stories of ghost horses are a common trope in Native American folklore, especially among tribes of the Plains and Southwest.
 Was it possible that Murphey was recalling these tales in his dream and subconsciously wove them into his song?
 He says yes.

-The Famous Piano Intro and Outro of the Song Were Edited off for Radio Play
+The Famous Piano Intro And Outro Of The Song Were Cut For Radio Play

 Murphey’s “Wildfire” received critical acclaim for the piano music used as the intro and outro of “Wildfire.”
 This piece is inspired by Prelude in D-flat, Op.
 11 No. 15, by the classical Russian composer, Alexander Scriabin.
 This arrangement adds to the mysterious and sad tone of the song.
 Sadly, the intro and outro of “Wildfire” were edited out for radio play.
 Only fans who bought Murphey’s Blue Sky – Night Thunder album got to hear the song as it was originally meant to be.